sph-huynh/case-studies-eleventy/src/posts/a-scheduled-post.md

   to uplift their ability to make an impact.
 featureimage: uploads/cover-1.png
 allcontent:
+- title: "<p>Outcome</p>"
+  subtitle: ''
+  textcontent: "<p>The initiative provided the leadership team with a clear roadmap
+    and a number of initiatives to improve their internal operations.</p><p>For the local representatives, this also provided the opportunity to have challenges that were traditionally had no clear platform to voice, to directly shape the internal operations strategy of the organisation.</p><p>It also provided an opportunity for a number of the global governance team members to build relationships with the local representatives 1-1.</p><p>Since the review, 6 initiatives have started.
+    2 have already been completed.</p>"
 - title: "<p>Overview</p>"
   subtitle: ''
   textcontent: "<p>The initiative provided the leadership team with a clear roadmap